The Teaching English team in Madagascar run classes in schools and for the local community to help improve their language skills.

 The role can include:

 In addition to this volunteers may also have the opportunity to visit rural teaching placements which are located a few hours’ drive from the town where there are very limited teachers and resources available, so volunteers help is greatly appreciated.

 Volunteers run regular one-to-one or small group, conversational English lessons with the local charity staff in the project office.
 This is to help the charity staff improve their English language skills and pronunciation which is required for daily research alongside international charity staff, writing grant proposals and even international presentations.

-Volunteers run regular English sessions with children and students, tour guides, taxi drivers, hospitality staff, local NGO and government workers as well as anyone else requesting support from the project!
-Core aspects of your day to day role can include:
+When requested, volunteers and the team offer lessons to tour guides, taxi drivers, hospitality staff, local NGO and government workers as well as anyone else needing assistance from the project!

 There are normally 1-2 volunteers at any one time, with a maximum of 3, who work alongside the local team.

 Pod Volunteer is fully committed to safeguarding and promoting the wellbeing of children and vulnerable adults - please see our Child and Vulnerable Adults Protection Policy.

 All volunteers are required to have a criminal records check, which we will arrange with you.

 Read about volunteer experiences and challenges in our Madagascar Teaching English reviews.